A brief outline of my trip to the Baltic border.

 As usual, the production size declined since globalization, but you can still see some of it, which is nice.
-Some of the buildings are rebuilt for a new purpose; there are a few club venues.
+Some of the buildings are rebuilt for a new purpose, such as club venues.
 It's cool to see new life in such an environment.

 In here, I took some footage for my project Time.

 Later, the sun started to set, and I went off to see the last point I prepared for the city center: the Second World War museum.

 Out of all places with contemporary architecture in Poland that I visited, this was definitely among my favorites.

 Finally, I got purposefully lost again, enjoying the maze of the streets around the riverside.

 The last day I went away from the downtown area towards the Oliwa neighborhood, notable for a cathedral from 16th-century, with a fascinating, good-sized organ inside.

 From here, it is about 4.5 km /3 miles to the shores of the Baltic Sea — another goal for the day.
 The path crosses a few neat parks, so the walk's all right.